Ljiljana Trajkovic

 Professor, Simon Fraser University, Canada.

 Ljiljana Trajkovic received the Dipl.
 Ing. degree from University of Pristina, Yugoslavia, the M.Sc. degrees in electrical engineering and computer engineering from Syracuse University, Syracuse, NY, and the Ph.D. degree in electrical engineering from University of California at Los Angeles.
 She is currently a professor in the School of Engineering Science, Simon Fraser University, Burnaby, British Columbia, Canada.
 Her research interests include communication networks and dynamical systems.
-She served as IEEE Division X Delegate/Director, President of the IEEE Systems, Man, and Cybernetics Society, and President of the IEEE Circuits and Systems Society.
-Dr. Trajkovic serves as Editor-in-Chief of the IEEE Transactions on Human-Machine Systems and Associate Editor-in-Chief of the IEEE Open Journal of Systems Engineering.
-She served as a Distinguished Lecturer of the IEEE Circuits and System Society and a Distinguished Lecturer of the IEEE Systems, Man, and Cybernetics Society.
+Dr. Trajkovic served as IEEE Division X Delegate/Director, President of the IEEE Systems, Man, and Cybernetics Society, and President of the IEEE Circuits and Systems Society.
+She serves as Editor-in-Chief of the IEEE Transactions on Human-Machine Systems.
+She is a Distinguished Lecturer of the IEEE Systems, Man, and Cybernetics Society and was a Distinguished Lecturer of the IEEE Circuits and System Society.
 She is a Fellow of the IEEE.

 Pascal Lorenz